kkrick-sdsu/k8s-recipes/rclone/readme.md

 ### Process S3 Data
 1. Modify the pod.yaml file
-    - Replace `s3:my-bucket` on line 26 with your rclone endpoint and bucket name
+    - Replace `s3:my-bucket` on line 26 with your rclone remote and bucket name
         - I.E.: `rclone copy -LP tide-s3:maztec123/rclone-recipe ~/`
     - If you had to make a unique secret name in the previous section, then replace the secret name on line 35
         - I.E.: `secretName: rclone-config-maztec123`